p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 #### **Step 1: Access the Dashboard**
 1. Log in to your Kalp Studio account.
-2. Once logged in, you will see the main dashboard.
+2. Once logged in, you will see the main dashboard, as shown in the screenshot below.
 This is your starting point for accessing all features, including support.

 ---

 #### **Step 2: Locate the Chat Support Icon**
 1. In the bottom-right corner of the dashboard, you’ll see a **chat icon** (a speech bubble).
+Refer to the screenshot below that highlights the chat icon location.
 2. Click on the icon to open the support chat window.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Chat/New+1.png)